TheHammad7/SEPP-Prototype/README.md

 - [Casey Shea][Casey-github]

 ## ⚖️ License
+> Apparenty it is quite common to include a license. 👀 Please refer our options [here][Choose-license-url] so that we can add one closer to time of submission. *- Casey*

 ## 🙌🏼 Acknowledgements
 > If we end up using any tools or resources from other developers/ creators within our prototype, please acknowledge them here!!